-When I bought my first Tytera MD-380 in 2016, I wondered why there weren’t any call signs appearing on the radio’s display.
+When I bought my first Tytera MD-380 in 2016, I wondered why there weren’t any call signs popping up on the radio display.
 Just cryptic ID numbers.
 Surely I’d missed a setting somewhere.
 From my experience with D-STAR, it never occurred to me that call signs might not be embedded into a digital voice mode.
 And so I learned how DMR, a mode designed for the commercial world, was adapted for amateur radio — a mode without alphanumeric identification or routing.

 You might already know that this was solved by CCS7 (Callsign Communication System), a scheme that marries 7-digit numbers with amateur radio call signs, and an offshoot of the older D-STAR CCS.
 The official user databases of CCS7 IDs and corresponding user information is typically downloaded from the Internet and uploaded to the radio’s memory so that it can display the transmitting station’s call sign, name, and location on the radio’s screen.
 You might think that something more dynamic like the Internet’s DNS system would apply here, but it needs to work in the field where hams are using repeaters and simplex, and aren’t connected to the Internet.